Recent Posts

 Rendered by Chad Krouse, 2025

-The arms of Episcopal Diocese of Spokane have evolved into its present day design.
+Bishop Cross may have been a supporter for changing the arms of Spokane around 1928-29, which evolved into its present day design.
 Pierre de Chaignon la Rose (1871-1941) created both designs for Spokane.
 Click here for more regarding the story of the arms of the Diocese of Spokane.

 Coat of arms of Bishop James Henry Darlington